October 10th

 Día 8: Adios Cafayate!

-After a scenic, short drive we’ll arrive in the amazing Quilmes Ruins, set on the slopes of the namesake Sierras.
-This indigenous fortress is truly surprising – the Quilmes Indians resisted the Inca and Spanish invaders here for many years.
-Only when their sources of food and water were cut off did they end their resistance.
-After exploring this amazing site, we’ll shuttle a bit further, to the top of the Cuesta del Infiernillo (the Hell’s Pass), at 3,200 ms, from where we’ll drive down to Tafi del Valle.
+After a scenic drive we’ll arrive to the top of the Cuesta del Infiernillo (the Hell’s Pass), at 3,200 ms, from where we’ll drive down to Tafi del Valle.
 This is the mountain pass where the first Spanish conquistadores to arrive in Argentina came through.
 The views on the way down towards Tafi Valley are wonderful.
-After lunch in Tafi we’ll drive through the amazing sub-tropical rainforest set below the Altiplano – another highlight of our trip!
+Then we’ll drive through the amazing sub-tropical rainforest set below the Altiplano – another highlight of our trip!
 Our tour ends in the city of Tucuman, the oldest city in Argentina, where independence was first declared.
-Those travelling back to Buenos Aires with us will rest up before beginning an overnight drive to arrive in the next morning.
+Those travelling back to Buenos Aires will continue in an overnight drive to arrive in the next morning.

 Tour Reviews